The curling landscape traditionally experiences major changes after an Olympic Games.

 Team Kang picks up Kyeong-ae

-It didn't take long for South Korean third Kyeong-ae Kim to find a new home as Bo-bae Kang has announced she will join the team for the upcoming season, as first reported by Curling1spoon.
+It didn't take long for South Korean third Kyeong-ae Kim to find a new home, as Bo-bae Kang has announced she would join the team for the upcoming season, as first reported by Curling1spoon.

 Park forms new team